 A source device that sends a frame with the E2E AR field set to zero in the L2R Routing IE assumes that the frame has been successfully transmitted to the final destination.

-A source device that sends a frame with the E2E AR field set to one in the L2R Routing IE waits for the final destination to respond with an E2E ACK IE. If the E2E ACK IE is received within the expected time with a LSN corresponding to the SN of the original L2R Routing IE, the transmission is considered successful.
+A source device that sends a frame with the E2E AR field set to one in the L2R Routing IE waits for the final destination to respond with an E2E ACK IE. If the E2E ACK IE is received within the expected time with a LSN corresponding to the LSN of the original L2R Routing IE, the transmission is considered successful.
 If the E2E ACK IE is not received during the expected time or contains a LSN that does not correspond to the LSN of the original L2R Routing IE, the source device concludes that the transmission has failed.

 If a source device sends a data frame requiring an E2E ACK IE to a device with sleeping cycles, the source device should wait for the E2E ACK IE or for the expiration of the expected time to receive the E2E ACK IE before sending another frame to the same device.

 The expected time to receive an E2E ACK IE depends on the various parameters in an implementation such as the network size or the existence of duty cycling devices and is out of the scope of this document.

+The setting of the E2E AR field in the L2R Routing IE depends on the value of the E2E AR parameter in the L2R-DATA.request primitive.

 Modify Figure 32 as follows: